 COMT is an enzyme that is able to methylate and (usually) inactivate a few compounds, including green tea catechins and adrenaline/dopamine (monoamines) and L-DOPA.
 It exists in a cytosolic soluble form as well as a membrane-bound form, with the former being fairly distributed in the body; as assessed by erythrocyte COMT levels, rats may have more active COMT than humans, as assessed by species differences in COMT inhibiting drugs.

-COMT is an enzyme which aims to 'inactivate' several molecules in the body in order to prevent their excessive elevation
+COMT is an enzyme that aims to inactivate several molecules in the body, in order to prevent their excessive elevation

 All four green tea catechins appear to be a substrate for this enzyme, being methylated in the presence of incubated COMT.
 At 1uM EGCG, it rapidly undergoes methylation and may be methylated once again to 4′,4"-dimethylEGCG, which is a slower methylation and its production can be greatly reduced with higher concentrations (3uM or more) of EGCG, the preferred substrate.